wp-plugins/fg-prestashop-to-woocommerce/readme.txt

 * Initial version: Import PrestaShop products, categories, tags, images and CMS

 == Upgrade Notice ==

+= 1.1.1 =
+Fixed: Some images were not imported

 = 1.1.0 =
 Compatible with WooCommerce 2.2